abdallaahmedsd/DVLD/README.md

 # DVLD
 Driving &amp; Vehicle License Department (DVLD).
-It's a desktop application where people can apply for issuing a driving license and take some tests to get it.
+It's a desktop application where people can apply for a new driving license and take some tests to get it.